mixer/developer-docs/pages/02.reference/01.chat/03.methods/01.auth/doc.md

 # Auth

 Authenticate as an active user in a specified channel.
-Arguments are `channelId`, `userId`, `key`. \n\n You can connect anonymously by supplying just the `channnelId` as an argument, but if you do this you will not be able to send messages or participate in chat.
+Arguments are `channelId`, `userId`, `key`.
+You can connect anonymously by supplying just the `channnelId` as an argument, but if you do this you will not be able to send messages or participate in chat.
 This can be useful for creating chat overlays.

 # Arguments